jstnjc33/sandbox-doom/README.md

-to start adding anything visit menudef.txt to see how i have everything set up
+to start adding anything visit menudef.txt to see how i have everything set up please pull from the update branch if i like the ideas ill merge them with main

 if u do decide to use the traps dont populate the level first traps do that automatically heh